RootsMapper/rootsmapper/README.md

 2. Edit makefile and set the location of compiler.jar <br />
 3. make <br />
 4. make install <br />

+### Setup Web Server
+Point your webserver at the public folder.